Inc44/dotfiles/COMMAND.md

 `pip install package --upgrade`: Install the latest version of a package, upgrading it if already installed

+`ps -aux`: Lists all running processes on the system.

+Options:

+`-a`: All users
+`-u`: User-oriented format
+`-x`: Include hidden processes

 `python -OO script.py`: Execute a Python script with optimizations enabled, stripping docstrings and assert statements

+`reboot`: Reboot the system immediately

+`reflector`: Display a list of mirrors for downloading packages in Arch Linux

+Options:

+- `--save /etc/pacman.d/mirrorlist`: Save the updated mirror list to the specified file
+- `-c` or `--country Austria,Belgium,France,Germany,Netherlands,Switzerland,"United States",Worldwide`: Filter mirrors to include only those from the specified countries
+- `-p` or `--protocol http,https,rsync`: Include only mirrors that support the specified protocols
+- `-l` or `--latest 4`: Limit the list to the four most recently synchronized mirrors
+- `--sort rate|score|delay`: Sort the mirrors based on the specified metric

 `rm path`: Remove a file or directory at the specified path